typesense/gatsby-plugin-typesense/README.md

 ⚠️ This plugin expects these two fields to be present in the schema:

-- `page_path` - this is automatically set by the plugin based on the directory structure of `publicDir`
+- `page_path` - this is automatically set by the plugin based on the directory structure of `rootDir`
 - `page_priority_score` - this is set to `10` by default for all pages, but you can override this value for any page like this: `<div data-typesense-field="page_priority_score" style="display: none;">5</div>`

 ##### `server`